learn-co-curriculum/html-syntax-and-document-structure/README.md

 ## What's Covered in This Lesson

-1. Review HTML Syntax
+1. HTML Syntax
-2. Review Document Structure
+2. Document Structure

 ### Syntax